Involuntary Commitment (IVC) for Substance Use Disorder

 What is Involuntary Commitment for Substance Use?

-An IVC for substance abuse is when someone with a substance abuse disorder can be legally obligated to obtain emergency treatment.
-In order for an IVC, the individual must meet criteria in South Dakota law (SDCL 34-20A-63) which includes both being a substance user who continually lacks self-control in regards to their alcohol and/or drug use and one of the following:
+In order for an IVC order, the individual must meet criteria in South Dakota law (SDCL 34-20A-63) which includes both being a substance user who continually lacks self-control when it comes to their alcohol and/or drug use and one of the following:

 • Is incapacitated by the effects of alcohol or drugs